 Please do not tell your child that he/she can come home at any time during the session if they are unhappy or homesick.
 We will be happy to work with you to devise other strategies for reluctant or nervous campers.
-Please communicate any concerns you or your child may have to the Camp Director.
-It may be helpful to send your concerns in written form so that your words can be available to the staff who will be working with your child daily.
-Call the office and speak with a staff member before the start of camp.
+Please be sure to communicate any concerns that you or your child may have to the Director of Boys' or Girls' Camping.
+It may be helpful to send your concerns in written form so that your words can be readily available to the staff who will be working with your child on a day-to-day basis.
+Feel free to call the office and speak with a member of our staff prior to the start of camp.